aufdj/LZW/README.md

 # LZW
-A simple LZW Compressor using fixed-width 16 bit codes.
+A simple LZW Compressor using fixed-width 16 bit codes.<br>
 The program does not use a buffer, it just reads in the entire input file at once, so compressing large files is not recommended.
 Uses '#' as EOF character.